 Guided walks and events

-The Centre runs a comprehensive programme of events all year round, with the busiest times being of course, the school holidays.
-Volunteers assist the Warden team on a wide range of events from fossil hunting walks and rockpool rambles to art and craft sessions based in the Centre.
-All events and walks are Warden led, as a volunteer you are there to provide assistance to the Warden in charge.
+The Centre runs a comprehensive programme of events all year round, with the busiest times being, of course, the school holidays.
+Volunteers assist the Warden team on a wide range of events from Fossil Hunting Walks and Rockpool Rambles to art and craft activities at local festivals.
+All events and walks are Warden-led, as a volunteer you are there to provide assistance to the Warden in charge.
 No previous knowledge of fossils or marine life is needed.
-The Centre also runs an annual art exhibition and volunteers are always needed to assist with this event.
+The Centre also runs an annual art and craft fayre and volunteers are always needed to assist with this event.

 Education and schools

 The Centre welcomes over 5,000 school children on organised visits to the Centre and beach every year.
 The main bulk of these visits are from primary schools, with many of the children arriving at the beach hoping to find their very own Tyrannosaurus Rex to take home!
 Their enthusiasm for finding a fossil on the beach or crab in the rockpools knows no bounds.
 Each school group is led by a member of the Warden team but volunteers play an important role in helping with the groups out on the beach areas.

 During the winter the volunteer working party carry out essential maintenance work in the Centre in order to be ready for the next season of visitors and schools.
 All that is needed is a few basic DIY skills and an appetite for cups of tea and chocolate biscuits.

 Being an independent charity, the Centre is always on the look out for funding for projects.
 If you have any expertise in this area or are just a willing pair of hands, help is always very much appreciated.

 The Centre likes to keep a comprehensive gallery of photographs for use in publicity and displays, but the wardens are often too busy leading the events and activities that they don’t have time to take the photographs!
 Alternatively, if you have any photographs that you think may be of use to the Centre or would like to help catalogue our current image bank, then please contact us.